 If you are an undergraduate law student, you can apply for training contracts from your second year onwards; non-law students can apply from their final year.
 Some firms, often smaller ones, recruit a year or less in advance.

 The flowchart above assumes you will progress straight from university to the SQE and required legal work experience, which could be through a training contract...
 This is not necessarily the most appropriate or achievable course of action for everyone; gaining work experience or doing a master's after your undergraduate degree can be valuable.

 Our most important advice about applications is this: do your research and tailor your applications.
 When you apply to a firm you need to make clear why you want to train with that firm in particular.
 The Chambers Student True Picture reviews of individual firms will help you enormously to distinguish between them.

 Vac schemes are short one or two-week internships with a law firm.
 Most firms recruit trainees heavily from their vacation schemes, so getting a place on one can be an important step towards a training contract.

 Vac schemes also serve as a period of work experience – an opportunity to get to know a firm and to get to know the

 law.
 Elsewhere on this website you can find out more about vacations schemes and look at our table of vacation schemes compared.

-If you don't have a training contract, think long and hard about whether you want to go to law school.
+If you don’t have a training contract, think long and hard about whether you want to go to law school.
 The cost is high and while going to law school is a necessary requirement for gaining a training contract, it is by no means a sufficient one.
-Competition to get into law school is not tough; competition for training contracts is.
+Competition to get into law school is not tough, but competition for training contracts is.

 A training contract is a two-year period of training which you undertake in order to qualify as a solicitor.
 It involves gaining experience of several different areas of law and legal practice, usually by spending time in different departments within a law firm.
 Find out more about what a training contract is and the opportunities at different firms.